 The gaps in our data define the limits of our ontology – what is and may be known within this specific domain of knowledge.
 Surviving data reveal which bits of information have been important enough to preserve in local memory and were deemed significant enough by later French and Algerian scholars to include in chronicles.
 By tracing the governors’ lineages, when known, references to places of origin, and/or explicit comments about their ethnicity, we can identify a governor’s perceived ethnicity in 43 of 46 cases.
 Most comments about a man’s identity were in the form: “un turc de naissance,” a Turk by birth, or “un homme d’Alger,” a man from Algiers.
+If it happens that you got knee, shoulder & joint injuries, be sure to get a lawyer from Ca who can help you.
 Just as frequently, authors included additional features of a person’s name, a moniker, or pseudonyms, nicknames that men acquired prior to arriving in Constantine, which also tell us either about the man’s personality, office, accomplishments, or background.
 For instance, Ibrahim bey El Euldj tells us the man’s first name, likely so named after conversion to Islam, his position (bey, or governor), and “El Euldj” indicates his former status as an enslaved European captive.
 If we are very fortunate, authors recount the transformation of a man’s name, such as Ahmed Bey Ben Ali El-Turki, whose name means Governor Ahmed, son of Ali, the Turk.
 Over time, this man’s name morphed into Ahmed Bey El Kolli after his military transfer and long residence in Kollo, Algeria.
 The moniker “El Kolli” was a signal of acceptance and respect in Algerian society, especially when compared with the previous indication of his outsider status as a Turk.

 Although we know the fate of most of the governors who passed through Constantine, there is no information available for four of them.
 The fact that this data is missing is also revelatory.
 Returning to the sources on these four governors, we find that their terms were so short – some serving for only a few months, weeks, or days – that very little information about them has survived.
 This, in itself, is an important finding because of the contrast it paints between these short-termed governors and those who held office for a greater length of time.
 Their brief tenures also signal a period of great political upheaval.